Marwa-AlHajriy/ML-Engineering-Roadmap/README.md

 # ML-Engineering-Roadmap

-A personalized roadmap from statistician to ml engineer (fill in software engineering gaps)
+A personalized roadmap from statistician to ML engineer (fill in software engineering gaps and upskill in AI)

 ---

-## Stage 1: Python OOP
+## Stage 1: Python OOP (refresher)
 - Python OOP Tutorials - Working with Classes by Corey Schafer (https://www.youtube.com/playlist?list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc)

 ---